SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 > Note that when sharing your project, other developers only need to run  ```npm install``` inside the root folder of the application project, as the version of the Cumulocity UI package is already defined as a dependency in the package.json file.
 You can always install other versions by running the ```c8y install``` command again.

+> You can see the list of plugins an application uses by utilizing the command "c8y util:showimports \[appContextPath\]".

 ## Sample plugins

 After setting up everything and getting an insight into the folder structure and manifests, you can finally start building your first application and plugin.
-The following chapter will guide you through the process of building a "Hello World!" style plugin.
+The following chapter will guide you through the process of building a "Hello world!" style plugin.
 You can find the "Hello World!" plugin in the repository [https://github.com/dwiyatci/cumulocity-hello-plugin-modular](https://github.com/dwiyatci/cumulocity-hello-plugin-modular).
-You are free to download or clone the repository, but we recommend to build the "Hello World!" example from scratch and to use the repository as a reference to gain a better understanding of how applications and plugins work.
+You are free to download or clone the repository, but we recommend to build the "Hello World!" example from scratch and to use the repository as a reference if you encounter bugs during development.
+This way you will have a better understanding of how applications and plugins work.

 ## <a name="hello-world"></a>"Hello world!"

-The following "Hello world!" plugin is available as an example in the repository "cumulocity-ui-plugin" as "myplugin".
-You can use this repository as a reference if you encounter bugs during development.

 The purpose of this plugin is to add a new application to the app switcher menu.
 This application will consist of a single menu item which will display a simple "Hello world!" page when selected by the user.
 At the end, the application should look as follows: